2023 Kansas City National Conference

 SPEAKERS:

-Kim Burnett (American University: Washington, DC), Ollie Bogdon (Missouri Western State University: Saint Joseph, MO)
+Kim Burnett (American University: Washington, DC), Ollie Bogdon (Missouri Western State University: Trimble, MO)

 Authentic Literacy and Language (ALL) for Science: Reading, Writing, and Thinking Like a Scientist!